 11 Slipknot Stories You Won't Believe Are True

 With Slipknot, the truth has always been far weirder than fiction.
 And that’s the way we likes it, dammit.
-We’re getting a tad bored waiting for the new album, so we started thinking about all the times Slipknot said and did things we had trouble believing, but also could TOTALLY believe that they’d done without question…
+We started thinking about all the times Slipknot said and did things we had trouble believing, but also could TOTALLY believe that they’d done without question…

 11. Clown Ate A Poo On Stage

 The rumour of rumours.
 Did the rubber-nosed one, or did the rubber-nosed one not, eat a dump during a gig?
 According to guitarist Jim Root, the truth is he did, but it wasn’t a fine-dining experience.
 “He probably had some on his hand and a bit went in his mouth,” he puzzled to K!.
 “He didn’t take a big bite out of it like it was a Snickers.”
 Glad that’s cleared up.
 Thanks.